-While everyone is doing their best to avoid unnecessary contact to avoid the spread of COVID-19, the teams at Pacific Skin and Cosmetic Dermatology in Corte Madera and San Francisco are doing everything we can to educate patients and provide helpful resources through telehealth services.
+While everyone is doing their best to avoid unnecessary contact to avoid the spread of COVID-19, the teams at Pacific Skin and Cosmetic Dermatology in Corte Madera and greater Marin County, CA and San Francisco are doing everything we can to educate patients and provide helpful resources through telehealth services.
 By staying home, you can get the care you need while reducing your risk of exposure.
 Other ways of preventing the spread of coronavirus include washing your hands frequently and avoiding close contact with others.
 Patients who experience symptoms such as fever, cough, or body aches should reach out to their primary care provider as soon as possible.

 Schedule a telehealth visit